Park Güell — About, History, Storyline, Tours & Visitor Info

 Wander Gaudí’s mosaic wonderland, explore panoramic terraces, and discover the whimsical architecture that makes Park Güell a UNESCO World Heritage gem.

-Designed by Antoni Gaudí between 1900-1914, Park Güell blends Catalan Modernisme with natural forms, colourful trencadís mosaics, and sweeping views over Barcelona.
+Designed by Antoni Gaudí between 1900–1914 for industrialist Eusebi Güell, Park Güell merges Catalan Modernisme with organic forms.
+Expect kaleidoscopic trencadís mosaics, wave-like benches, and stone viaducts that echo tree trunks—all crowning a hill with sweeping views over Barcelona.

 Instagram-Famous Views

-Capture skyline shots from the sinuous Serpentine Bench and see the Sagrada Família rising in the distance.
+Capture skyline shots from the sinuous Serpentine Bench above the Hypostyle Room— Sagrada Família often peeks across the city on clear days.

 Gaudí’s Nature-Inspired Art